ukff/kyma-environment-broker/docs/contributor/03-30-trial-expiration.md

-# Trial expiration
+# Trial Expiration

-SAP BTP, Kyma runtime with the trial plan has a limited lifespan of 14 days, counting from its creation time (as described in [Service description](../user/03-10-service-description.md#trial-plan)).
+SAP BTP, Kyma runtime with the trial plan has a limited lifespan of 14 days, counting from its creation time (as described in [Service Description](../user/03-10-service-description.md#trial-plan)).
 After 14 days, [Trial Cleanup CronJob](./06-40-trial-cleanup-cronjob.md) sends a request to Kyma Environment Broker (KEB) to expire the trial instance.
 KEB suspends the instance without the possibility to unsuspend it.

 ## Details